ekinimo/stackulator/README.md

 - Break should only be possible in while loops (possibly also in take blocks?)
 - Chars
 - Vectors (mono typed)
-- Lists
+- Lists [Partly Done]
-- Sets
+- Sets  [Partly Done]
-- Maps
+- Maps  [Partly Done]
 - structs / enums and match compatability
 - interfaces
 - VM should run on its own thread.
 - GUI should support saving and opening/appending a session.
+- GUI debug.
+Language Eval trait should have step method
+- GUI History bug
+- GUI history search
+- GUI editable value stack
+- GUI editable definitions
+- GUI definition search
+- GUI suggest function
+- GUI better editing
+- Language formatter
+- Language pretty print/display

 This here is more of a roadmap
 - Give language ability to acces the GUI itself.